Maximum of the characteristic polynomial of the Ginibre ensemble

 \subsection{Outline of the article}

 The remainder of this article is devoted to the proof of Theorem~\ref{thm:Ginibre}.
 The result follows directly by combining the upper--bound of Proposition~\ref{prop:UB} and the lower--bound from Proposition~\ref{prop:LB}.
-As we already emphasized the proof of the lower--bound follows form the connection with GMC theory and the details of the argument are reviewed in Section~\ref{sect:proofLB}.
-In particular, it is important to obtain \emph{mod--Gaussian asymptotics} for the exponential moments of a mesoscopic regularization of the field $\Psi_N$, see Proposition~\ref{thm:exp}.
-These asymptotics are obtained by using the method developed by Ameur--Hedenmalm--Makarov \cite{AHM15} which relies on the so--called \emph{Ward identities} and the determinantal structure of the Ginibre ensemble.
+As we already emphasized the proof of the lower--bound follows from the connection with GMC theory and the details of the argument are reviewed in Section~\ref{sect:proofLB}.
+In particular, it is important to obtain \emph{Gaussian asymptotics} for the exponential moments of a mesoscopic regularization of the field $\Psi_N$, see Proposition~\ref{thm:exp}.
+These asymptotics are obtained by using the method developed by Ameur--Hedenmalm--Makarov \cite{AHM15} which relies on \emph{Ward identity}, also known as \emph{loop equation}, and the determinantal structure of the Ginibre ensemble.
 Compared with the proof of the central limit theorem in \cite{AHM15}, we face two significant extra technical challenges: we must consider a mesoscopic linear statistic coming from a test function which develops logarithmic singularities as $N\to+\infty$.
 This implies that we need a more precise approximation for the correlation kernel of the \emph{biased determinantal process}.
 For these reasons, we give a detailed proof of Proposition~\ref{thm:exp} in Section~\ref{sect:clt} and Section~\ref{sect:approx}.
-Our proof for the upper--bound is given in Section~\ref{sect:UB} and it relies on the subharmonicity of the logarithm of the absolute value of the Ginibre characteristic polynomial and the moments estimates from Theorem~\ref{thm:WW}.
+Our proof for the upper--bound is given in Section~\ref{sect:UB} and it relies on the subharmonicity of the logarithm of the absolute value of the Ginibre characteristic polynomial and the asymptotics from Theorem~\ref{thm:WW}.
 In Section~\ref{sect:concentration}, we discuss an application to linear statistics of the Ginibre eigenvalues and give the proof of Theorem~\ref{thm:concentration}.
-Finally, in the appendix~\ref{sect:A}, we provide the proof of Theorem~\ref{thm:jm}.